FrankMerriman/Raspberry-Pi.neapple/README.md

 ### 1.1 Setting up the Pi
 If the Raspberry Pi being used has never been set up, visit https://www.raspberrypi.com/software/ to download Raspberry Pi OS (formerly referred to as Raspbian).
 This tutorial was last verified as working on Raspberry Pi OS Bullseye (11).

-Start the Pi and go through the normal set-up prompts.
-If the update that occurs during the set-up fails, make sure to run
+Start the Pi and go through the normal set up prompts.
+If the update that occurs during the set up fails, make sure to run
 ```
 sudo apt update
 ```